 My easy homemade Fudge Covered Oreos are so much better than the packaged Oreo cookies sensation that everyone loves!!
 The fudge coating makes one of the most popular store-bought cookies around even more delicious and truly to the point of being so delish there's no way to enjoy just one!

-If you love the Oreos brand fudge-covered cookies, you’re going to really L-O-V-E these homemade cookies even MORE!!
-Yes, I said it and I’ll say it again – these are way better than the original!
+If you love the Oreos brand fudge-covered cookies, you're going to really L-O-V-E this homemade version of the popular Oreos even MORE!!
+Yes, I said it and I'll say it again - these are way better than the original!

 Wanna know why I can say that?!
 Get ready for this...

 I don't like chocolate.
 Just not crazy about it, it's never been my 'thing' that I crave when I have a sweet tooth.